mohammad5305/riche/README.md

 The server will return a URL for accessing the pasted code.

 ### Blacklist
-you can pass a list of ip with or without CIDR for blocking, example:
+you can pass a list of ip with or without CIDR for blocking, for example:
 ```bash
 $ cat blacklist.txt
 192.168.8.100